QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 | Oscillation    | `Oscillation`     | `!OscillationParameters`     |
 | Harmonic       | `Harmonic`        | `!HarmonicParameters`        |

 Each of these detection algorithms has some common parameters.
+All "generic" events are characterized by common properties, such as their minimum and maximum temporal duration, bandwidth, decibel intensity.
+In fact, every acoustic event is bounded by an _implicit_ rectangle or marquee whose height represents the bandwidth of the event and whose width represents the duration of the event.
+Even a _chirp_ or _whip_ which consists only of a single sloping *spectral track*, is enclosed by a rectangle, two of whose vertices sit at the start and end of the track.

 See <xref:AnalysisPrograms.Recognizers.Base.CommonParameters> for more details.